-- What we know about the individual/company, including formal and informal information offered by staff, parents, other establishments, or volunteers. - Whether the individual/company has other employment or undertakes voluntary activities where references can be advised, and suitability recorded. - Whether the role is eligible for an enhanced DBS check. - We will clearly have decided the level of supervision required through risk assessment the supervision will be "reasonable in all the circumstances to ensure the protection of children" as stated in KCSIE 2023.
+- What we know about the individual/company, including formal and informal information offered by staff, parents/carers, other establishments, or volunteers; - Whether the individual/company has other employment or undertakes voluntary activities where references can be advised, and suitability recorded; - Whether the role is eligible for an enhanced DBS check; - We will clearly have decided the level of supervision required through risk assessment the supervision will be "reasonable in all the circumstances to ensure the protection of children" as stated in KCSIE 2024.

-We have clear visitor's procedure that enables us to offer pupil experiences of meeting other professionals to extend knowledge and curriculum.
-This clearly states whether they are supervised or unsupervised within the school.
+We have a visitor's procedure that enables us to offer pupil experiences of meeting other professionals to extend knowledge and curriculum.
+This will identify whether they are supervised or unsupervised within the school.

-18.Allegations made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors
+15. Allegations made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers, and contractors

-Our aim is to provide a safe and supportive environment securing wellbeing and best possible outcomes for the children at our school.
-We take all possible steps to safeguard our children and to ensure that the adults who work at St Bartholomew's Primary are safe to work with children.
+Our aim is to provide a safe and supportive environment securing wellbeing and best possible outcomes for the children at our schools.
+We take steps to safeguard our children and to check that the adults who work at The Moorlands Primary Federation's family of schools are safe to work with children.
 However, we do recognise that sometimes the behaviour of adults may lead to an allegation of abuse being made.

-The Governing Body ensures that there are procedures in place for dealing with the two sections covering two levels (see below) of concern and/or allegations against staff members, supply staff, volunteers, and contractors:
+The Governing Board ensures that there are procedures in place for dealing with the two sections covering two levels (see below) of concern and/or allegations against staff members, supply staff, volunteers, governors and contractors:

-- Allegations that may meet the harms threshold. - Allegation/concerns that do not meet the harms threshold, referred to for the purposes of this guidance as 'low level concerns'.
+- Allegations that may meet the harms threshold; - Allegation/concerns that do not meet the harms threshold, referred to for the purposes of this guidance as 'low level concerns'.